TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

     }
 }
 ```
-In the above example the `fixture` file-global property out-lives the test's lifecycle and leaks the `""` customization to the other test, which expects `JFixture`'s default behavior.
+In the above example the `fixture` global property outlives the test's lifecycle and leaks the `""` customization to the other test, which expects `JFixture`'s default behavior.
 This expectation is usually implicit when writing fixtured tests.

-As seen above even sharing state between a single test class' methods is risky.
+As seen above, sharing state between a single test class' methods is risky.
 We always use non-static `JFixture` instance set up in `@BeforeEach` to prevent cross-test customizations:
 ```kotlin
 private lateinit var fixture: JFixture
 @BeforeEach fun setUp() {
     fixture = JFixture()
 }
 ```
-Note that having `private val fixture = JFixture()` inside the class may be not enough,
+Note that having `private val fixture = JFixture()` inside the class may not be enough,
 because the test runner may create an instance per test class, not per test method: Google&nbsp;`@TestInstance(PER_CLASS)`.

 ### Sharing data setup